splitwise/super_diff/README.md

 ## Can I hack on it?

 Totally!
-One thing is that I develop everything using [RVM](http://rvm.beginrescueend.com) these days.
-I'm going to assume you do, too.
-If not, at least ensure you're using 1.9.
-With that in mind, here's what you need to do.
+Here's what you need to do to get going:

-* `rvm install 1.9.2` with a "super_diff" gemset.
+* If you use RVM, `rvm install 1.9.2` with a "super_diff" gemset.
 There's an .rvmrc so when you drop into the repo (assuming you've cloned it) you'll be in the gemset automatically.

+  If you aren't using RVM, you'll still want to install 1.9.
+It won't be required to actually use SuperDiff in production, but it's important for testing since hashes are ordered in 1.9 and therefore the output the Reporter generates is done so in a guaranteed order.
 * Install Bundler, then `bundle install` (this is only for development; SuperDiff proper doesn't require any dependencies).

 If you're contributing an idea or fixing a bug: